-In addition to maintaining satisfactory progress with the course pacing chart, it is expected that students will also maintain attendance/activity in the program, which may be defined as logging into the course, emailing or having phone or in person conversations with instructors, turning in completed assignments and attending any scheduled classroom sessions when included as part of the program.
+In addition to maintaining satisfactory progress with the course pacing chart, it is expected that students maintain attendance/activity in the program that may be defined as logging into the course, turning in completed assignments and attending any scheduled classroom sessions when included as part of the program.
+The instructor will maintain documentation of attendance.